Constrained Decoding for Safe Robot Navigation Foundation Models: Related Work

 \section{Related Work}

-Constraint satisfaction for robotics has been an active area of research that involves techniques such as control barrier functions (CBFs) \citep{ames2019controlbarrierfunctionstheory}, safe reinforcement learning \citep{gu2024reviewsafereinforcementlearning}, temporal logic-based shielding and synthesis approaches \citep{alshiekh2017safereinforcementlearningshielding, kurtz2022mixed, kapoor2024safe}.
-Recently, with the advent of vision language action models and their impressive generalizable capabilities for manipulation, navigation and other tasks, there are growing concerns about ensuring safety and correctness without retraining these large models.
-Although classical methods offer formal guarantees, they either require pretraining/fine-tuning stage interventions or designing a new classical controller for each safety specification, which can be restrictive.
-For example, SafeVLA \citep{zhang2025safevlasafetyalignmentvisionlanguageaction} fine-tunes pre-trained foundation models with task-specific safety costs, achieving strong performance in Safety-CHORES tasks.
-However, the safety specification is expected to be embedded in the training data and loss, meaning the model cannot generalize to new safety constraints at test time.
+Constraint satisfaction for robotics has been an active area of research that involves techniques such as control barrier functions (CBFs) \citep{ames2019controlbarrierfunctionstheory}, safe reinforcement learning \citep{gu2024reviewsafereinforcementlearning}, and temporal logic-based shielding approaches \citep{alshiekh2017safereinforcementlearningshielding}.
+Recently, with the advent of vision language action models and their impressive generalizable capabilities for embodied navigation and other tasks, there are growing concerns about ensuring safety and correctness without retraining these large models.
+Although classical methods offer formal guarantees, they either require training stage interventions or designing a new classical controller for each safety specification, which can be restrictive.
+For example, SafeVLA \citep{zhang2025safevlasafetyalignmentvisionlanguageaction} uses safeRL with task-specific safety costs, achieving strong performance in SafetyCHORES tasks.
+However, the safety specification is expected to be embedded in the training data and loss, meaning that the model cannot generalize to new safety constraints at test time.
 In contrast, ASIMOV \citep{sermanet2025generating} explores rewriting dangerous instructions with better human-aligned alternatives to steer model behavior without modifying model parameters, but lacks trajectory-level formal guarantees.
 Our technique achieves a middle ground with the ability to adapt to novel specifications at test time without modifying model parameters while requiring minimal assumptions about the underlying model.
-The closest to our work is SELP \citep{wu2025selpgeneratingsafeefficient} that proposes LTL-constrained decoding for language model-based plan generation.
+There has been some work on logic constrained decoding such as SELP \citep{wu2025selpgeneratingsafeefficient} that proposes LTL-constrained decoding for language model-based plan generation.
 However, SELP is unsuitable for STL because its Boolean predicate-based LTL cannot encode numeric bounds (e.g. $||x – x_{goal}|| < 0.1 m$) and does not possess quantitative semantics, which is crucial for ranking actions.
-These techniques are also tailored to high-level plans from LLMs, not to the per-step low-level actions generated online by policies.
+Moreover, SELP operates at the symbolic planning level, constraining high-level plans produced by LLMs offline, whereas our method enforces safety over per-step low-level actions generated online by embodied policies.